Skip to content

 9. Select Finish to create your discovery connector.

 10. If you want to run an aggregation to discover applications on your new connector, select Discover.
 You can make additional configurations to this connector.
-Refer to the SailPoint Connector documentation for details about configuring specific connectors, or go to Scheduling Recurring Application Aggregations for information on scheduling aggregations.
+Refer to the SailPoint Connector documentation for details about configuring specific connectors, or go to Scheduling Recurring Application Discovery Aggregations for information on scheduling aggregations.

 Using your discovered applications, you can create sources and assign source configurations to a subject matter expert in your org.

-Scheduling Recurring Application Aggregations
+Scheduling Recurring Application Discovery Aggregations

 You can configure your discovery connectors to regularly aggregate applications associated with them so that your list of applications is always up to date.